Jrmy-rbr/Jrmy-rbr.github.io/_posts/2014-09-12-third-post.md

 are features of the tweets that are not explicit in the tweets, like the mean word length of a tweet for example.
 For this reason I will call the features meta-data in the following.

-I will later explain how to combine the bert based model and the meta-data based classifiers to try to improve the overall performance of the model.
+I will later explain how to combine the BERT based model and the meta-data based classifiers to try to improve the overall performance of the model.
 To do so, I will briefly explain a few approaches and develop a little more of the "Stacking" strategy I have used.